mkearney/stat/content/policies.md

 - Late work policy for homework assignments:
     - late, but within 24 hours of due date/time: -20%
     - any later: no credit

-- Late work will not be accepted for take home midterms and the final project.

-- Exam dates cannot be changed and no make-up exams will be given.
-If a midterm exam must be missed, absence must be officially excused in advance of the due date, in which case the missing exam score will be imputed using the final exam score.
-This policy only applies to the midterm.

-- You must complete the final project and be in class to present it in order to pass this course.